 New NRSP Development

 Not Later than September 1.
-Individuals interested in creating a new NRSP are required to submit an outline of the proposed NRSP’s objectives, justification, and tentative budget to the NRSP Review Committee for a preliminary review no later than September 1 of the year prior to the proposed start date, for example, September 1, 2010 for a start date of October 1, 2011.
-If this review is positive then the following steps should be followed to formally submit a proposal for consideration by the ESS:
+Individuals interested in creating a new NRSP are required to submit an outline of the proposed NRSP’s objectives, justification, and tentative budget to the NRSP RC for a preliminary review no later than September 1 of the year prior to the proposed start date, for example, September 1, 2020 for a start date of October 1, 2021.
+If this review is positive, then the following steps should be followed to formally submit a proposal for consideration by the ESS:

-Note: Transmission of materials to the Regional Executive Directors throughout this process implies subsequent transmission to members of corresponding regional associations for consideration by their multi- state review committee.

 Sponsoring SAES Director(s) submits a request to establish a regional development committee to one of the Executive Directors following that region’s standard process for initiating new multistate activities.

-Sponsoring regional association assigns lead Administrative Advisor and solicits names of co- advisors from other Executive Directors.
+Sponsoring regional association assigns lead Administrative Advisor and solicits names of Administrative Advisors, from other regional Executive Directors.
 Sponsoring regional association follows the normal process for approving the establishment of a development committee and soliciting additional participants.

-NRSP development committee membership, in consultation with Administrative Advisors, prepares initial project proposal, including projected five-year budget.
+NRSP development committee membership, in consultation with Administrative Advisors, prepares initial project proposal, including projected five year budget.

-Administrative Advisors submit the project proposal and projected five-year budget, and arranges for at least three external peer reviews of the proposal.
-Peer reviewers should be instructed to use the peer review form shown in Appendix E. The Administrative Advisors work with the NRSP development committee to revise the proposal and budget based on the peer review comments and prepares a review response indicating how the reviewer’s comments were addressed in the revision or why they were not..
+Administrative Advisors submit the project proposal and projected five year budget, and arranges for at least four external peer reviews of the proposal.
+Peer reviewers should be instructed to use the peer review form shown in Appendix E. The Administrative Advisors work with the NRSP development committee to revise the proposal and budget based on the peer review comments and prepares a review response indicating how the reviewer’s comments were addressed in the revision.

 Not later than January 15.
-Administrative Advisors submit revised proposal and five-year budget, along with peer review comments and committee’s responses, to NRSP Review Committee Chair.
-NRSP Review Committee Chair reviews package for completeness and then forwards it to the regional Executive Directors.
+Administrative Advisors submit revised proposal and five year budget, along with peer review comments and committee’s responses, to the NRSP Review Committee Chair.
+The NRSP Review Committee Chair reviews package for completeness and then forwards it to the regional Executive Directors for distribution to the appropriate multistate activities committee and the proposal’s subsequent evaluation.

 February—April.
-Appropriate regional committees review the project proposal and projected five-year budget using the review form shown in Appendix E and report to AES Directors at their spring regional association meeting.
-The sponsoring Executive Director transmits comments and/or concerns along with a summary of the review form results to the assigned Administrative Advisors and NRSP Review Committee.
+Appropriate regional committees review the project proposal and projected five year budget using the review form shown in Appendix E and report to the regional AES Directors at their spring regional association meeting.
+The sponsoring Executive Director transmits comments and/or concerns along with a summary of the review form results to the assigned Administrative Advisors and NRSP RC.

 April.
 NRSP Development Committee addresses any comments and/or concerns received from the regional

-association spring meetings and finalize the proposal in NIMSS for submission to the NRSP Review Committee.
+associations and finalize the proposal in NIMSS for submission to the NRSP RC.

-June.
-NRSP Review Committee meets and prepares preliminary recommendation relative to project proposal.
-The preliminary recommendation is transmitted to the regional Executive Directors.

-July.
-The NRSP Review Committee recommendations are shared with and reviewed by the regional associations.
-The Review Committee also reports preliminary recommendations to ESCOP.
+May/June/July.
+The NRSP RC meets and prepares recommendations on the project proposal and shares those recommendations with the NRSP development committee and the Regional Executive Directors who distribute the information to their regional associations.
+The NRSP development committee responds to the recommendations made by the NRSP Review Committee.
+The NRSP Review Committee also reports preliminary recommendations to ESCOP.

 August.
 NRSP Review Committee finalizes recommendations that will be presented at the annual ESS meeting.

 September.
-The NRSP Review Committee reports at the ESS annual meeting on the final project proposal and projected budget, and its recommendation.
-SAES Directors vote (one vote per institution contributing off-the-top funding) on approval of the project and five-year budget.
-A simple majority vote is required to overturn the NRSP Review Committee recommendation.
+The NRSP RC makes a recommendation for approval or rejection of the final project proposal and projected budget at the ESS annual meeting.
+SAES Directors vote (one vote per institution contributing off-the-top funding) on approval of the project and five-year budget, a simple majority vote is required to carry the motion.

 October 1.
-Approved NRSP starts five-year cycle with five-year budget approved.
+Approved NRSP starts five year cycle with five year budget approved.

 During Project Term (Years 2-4)